toddaustin07/Heatmiser/README.md

 This button is used to enable or disable Away status for your system.
 Note that the "HUB_AWAY" item in the Info table will also show the current Away status.

 ##### Set Thermostat Profile
 A list of available Profiles available on your system will be displayed and can be selected for activation.
 The Profiles displayed are those defined at the time the driver and neoHub connected.
-If you subsequently create Profiles and they are not listed, then force a reconnection/reinitialization with the hub by swiping down on the neoHub Controls screen.
+If you subsequently create new Profiles and they are not listed, then force a reinitialization with the newHub by swiping down on the neoHub device Controls screen.

 Keep in mind that the Profile you select must be enabled for the zone requested.